ETFS Ultra Long Nasdaq 100 Hedge Fund

 Investors in LNAS will not experience losses beyond the sum they have invested.

-Geared or leveraged ETFs such as LNAS are commonly used by highly experienced investors and traders to gain short-term market exposure.
-Because of their ability to amplify returns, they require less capital to be committed upfront than traditional investments, which makes them attractive to different types of users.
+Geared or leveraged funds such as LNAS are commonly used by highly experienced investors and traders to gain short-term market exposure.
+Due to their ability to amplify returns, they require less capital to be committed upfront than traditional investments, which makes them attractive to different types of users.